oshi/oshi/README.md

 OSHI provides lightweight Java objects to enable the core functionality in the `oshi-core` module, and extends that with flexible, configurable JSON-formatted data in the `oshi-json` module.

+Many thanks to the authors of the [jProfile Java Profiler](https://www.ej-technologies.com/products/jprofiler/overview.html) for their support of Open Source projects including OSHI.

 Essentials
 ----------
 * [Find OSHI on Maven Central](http://search.maven.org/#search|ga|1|com.github.oshi)